kiddiRU/Verk1_H1/designDocument/sketch.md

 # Prioritized Requirements
 ### A
 - Each player is in 1 team
-- Captains can add, change or
+- Team Captains can add, change or modify players in team
+- ONLY ONE admin who can create tournament and clubs
+- Admin can add teams to tournaments
+- Admin can delay a tournament or cancel
-- TO arcive turnoments after they play out
+- Tournaments automatically arcive after they play out
 ### B
 - Swich captain
 - Players can be in more than 1 team